 Good.
 Harriet Jacobs wants you to be.
 Incidents in the Life of a Slave Girl begins when Jacobs is born enslaved in Edenton, North Carolina, and then continues through her escape, her status as a runaway fugitive in the North, and finally her path to freedom when one of her northern white friends buys her in 1852.

 But Jacobs's eventful life isn't even what makes the book so remarkable.
-When she wrote it during the 1850s, the market was hot for novels and narratives about slaves.
-Harriet Beecher Stowe’s celebrated Uncle Tom's Cabin and Frederick Douglass’s Narrative had whetted the North's appetite for this kind of story.
+When she wrote it during the 1850s, people were keen to read novels and narratives about slaves.
+Harriet Beecher Stowe’s celebrated Uncle Tom's Cabin and Frederick Douglass’s Narrative had generated a ton of interest in the North for this kind of story.
 What's more, the Fugitive Slave Act of 1850 had people all fired up, since it made it illegal for Northerners to assist runaway slaves.
 So, it's no surprise that Jacobs thought it was a good time to publish her story.

 What's remarkable is that Incidents in the Life of a Slave Girl is the first full-length narrative written by a former female slave in America.
 It sets itself apart from other narratives by (1) appealing directly to women, and (2) focusing on the particular struggles that girls faced under slavery.
 Much of the book deals with Linda’s teenage attempts to escape the lascivious clutches of Dr. Flint, who harasses and abuses her in a way that's difficult to read even now.

-Jacobs was writing specifically for Northern white women, who were (mostly) really into something called "the cult of true womanhood"—the idea that women's highest role was to be pious, pure, submissive and domestic.
+In the book, Jacobs directly addresses Northern white women, who were (mostly) really into something called "the cult of true womanhood"—the idea that women's highest role was to be pious, pure, obedient and domestic.
 (Sounds like a real snooze, if you ask us.)

 Slavery, as Jacobs shows, violates all these principles.
 Female slaves are denied Christian education, are violently separated from their families, and are turned into sexual objects.
 The wrong isn't so much that they're dehumanized (although, of course they are); it's that they're defeminized.